top of page

 Toileting is part of “Practical Life” — the foundation of Montessori learning.
 By learning to use the toilet, children also practice:

-• Sequencing (pants down, sit, flush, wash hands)
+• Sequencing: Understanding the steps involved (pants down, sit, flush, wash hands).

 Health and Community Benefits

-• Environment: Fewer diapers reduce waste, in line with Montessori’s value of caring for the environment.
+• Environment: Fewer diapers mean less waste, aligning with Montessori’s value of caring for the environment.
+We can all do our part!

 • Preparedness: Many Montessori environments, especially toddler and primary classrooms, are structured for children who are transitioning out of diapers.
-Early readiness smooths this transition.
+Early readiness smooths this transition, allowing children to thrive in their learning spaces.

 Following Readiness, Not Pressure